HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 ##### STORM SOUL
 At 6th level, the storm grants you benefits even when your aura isn’t active.
-The benefits are based on the en— vironment you chose for your Storm Aura.\
+The benefits are based on the en— vironment you chose for your Storm Aura.<br/>
 **Desert.** You gain resistance to fire damage, and you don’t suffer the effects of extreme heat, as described in the Dungeon Master’s Guide.
-Moreover, as an action, you can touch a flammable object that isn’t being worn or carried by anyone else and set it on fire.\
+Moreover, as an action, you can touch a flammable object that isn’t being worn or carried by anyone else and set it on fire.<br/>
 **Sea.** You gain resistance to lightning damage, and you can breathe underwater.
-You also gain a swimming speed of 30 feet.\
+You also gain a swimming speed of 30 feet.<br/>
 **Tundra.** You gain resistance to cold damage, and you don’t suffer the effects of extreme cold, as described in the Dungeon Master’s Guide.
 Moreover, as an action,